aman4720/Superset/index.md

 **install:** is the action you want to perform, which means you want to add the specified software to your system.

 **Podman:** is the name of the software you want to install.
-Podman is a tool used for managing containers, similar to Docker.
+Podman is a tool used for managing containers.

 **Output**